BIFXapps/BIFX553/Labs/02_Bias.md

 -   Draw a DAG of this model.
 -   Simulate a data set that replicates the findings of the Whitcomb paper.
-    -   Assume that babies born to mothers who smoke have a 1% mortality rate.
-    -   Assume that other under-weight babies in the data set have other unmeasured conditions that result in 5% mortality rate.
-    -   Assume all babies sampled are under-weight, and 30% are born to mothers who smoke.
-    -   Make your sample size 10,000.
 -   How would your findings change if you were missing key variables from this analysis?